WeblateOrg/weblate/docs/devel/integration.rst

 Fetch changes made in Weblate
 +++++++++++++++++++++++++++++

-Weblate represents a branch from your version control system upstream that you can fetch changed strings from just like any other.
+Weblate represents a branch from your version-control system upstream that you can fetch changed strings from just like any other.

 Either fetch the filesystem, or use :ref:`git-exporter`.
 Commit any pending